Venezuela says it didn't seize GM plant for state use

 "We didn't expropriate!"
 Venezuela's economic minister, Ramon Lobo, tweeted Thursday night, sharing photos of a meeting with GM workers at the plant.

-Venezuelan officials said the plant is actually under "embargada."
+Venezuelan officials said the plant is under embargo.
 In other words, GM's assets in the country are frozen, but authorities emphasize that the plant should continue production.

 But GM isn't changing tack.
 The automaker told CNNMoney Friday it stands by its statement on Wednesday, saying Venezuelan authorities had seized its car assembly plant in the country.